8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 ### Table Types

-There are several table types in 8base, with different features:
+There are three table types:

 #### Custom Tables